Namespaces

 Lazy evaluation is performed:

-• The first call to a non-timed wait function on the std::future that std::async returned to the caller will evaluate INVOKE(std::move(g), std::move(xyz)) in the current thread (which does not have to be the thread that originally called std::async), where
+• The first call to a non-timed wait function on the std::future that std::async returned to the caller will evaluate INVOKE(std::move(g), std::move(xyz)) in the thread that called the waiting function (which does not have to be the thread that originally called std::async), where

 • The result or exception is placed in the shared state associated with the returned std::future and only then it is made ready.
 All further accesses to the same std::future will return the result immediately.